Ada-C10/react-timeline/README.md

 ## Wave 2

 For wave 2, you will implement the `Timeline` component.
 The `Timeline` component will take one prop, `events`, an array of JavaScript objects.
-The `render` function will use the array to render a set of `TimelineEvent` components.
+The functional `Timeline` component will use the array to render a set of `TimelineEvent` components.

 Then read in the `/src/data/timeline.json` file into an array of objects in `/src/App.js`.
 In the `render` function of the `App` component, render a `TimeLine` component using the array of objects as the `events` prop.